-The sample design for the NSFG 2011-2013 is a stratified multi-stage area probability sample.
-In a series of steps, geographically defined sampling units of decreasing size are selected with probability proportionate to size.
-This design has five stages of selection: a first-stage selection of Metropolitan Statistical Areas, counties and county groups; a second-stage selection of neighborhoods defined by Census blocks; a third-stage selection of housing units; and a fourth-stage selection of persons within households.
+The sample design for the NSFG 2015-2017 is a stratified multi-stage area probability sample.
+In a series of steps, geographically defined sampling units of decreasing size were selected with probability proportionate to size.
+This design has five stages of selection: a first-stage selection of Metropolitan Statistical Areas, counties and county groups; a second-stage selection of neighborhoods defined by Census Blocks; a third-stage selection of housing units; and a fourthstage selection of persons within households.
 A second-phase sample was drawn during the field period to address nonresponse.
 This document follows the order in which the selections were made.